outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 - various sub-intents for general intent of inhibiting cancer (and associated anti-tumor substances with sub-intents)

+	- an example of a graph that would be useful include a graph of relevant gene connections (like genes involved in metabolic pathways) where clicking on a substance from a list of possible treatments highlights the sections of the gene connections that are usefully modified by that substance for a condition (with for example, neutralizing opposing forces of various substances creating no changes in the graph) or a list of 'sets of highly covering treatments' is included to click on

 - useful sub-intents with associated substances

-	- these are probably useful sub-intents/substances for treating cancer (assuming no liver/kidney damage which would contraindicate the harsher substances like temozolomide, disulfiram, baicelein, celastrol, quercetin, and ashwagandha), based on identifying treatments in ncbi.nlm.nih.gov articles, these are not inventions
+	- these are probably useful sub-intents/substances for treating cancer (assuming no liver/kidney damage which would contraindicate the harsher substances like temozolomide, disulfiram, baicelein, celastrol, and quercetin), based on identifying treatments in ncbi.nlm.nih.gov articles, these are not inventions

 		- here's a good probiotic I use (Garden of Life RAW Probiotics Colon Care) that has a powerful anti-cancer effect (paired with an air pollution mask and a healthy diet with vitamin C/D)
 			- https://www.amazon.com/Garden-Life-Probiotics-Colon-Stable/dp/B07CZGVXKY/